matrix-org/synapse/docker/README.md

 ## TLS certificates

 Synapse requires a valid TLS certificate.
-You can do one of:
+You can do one of the following:

  * Provide your own certificate and key (as `${DATA_PATH}/${SYNAPSE_SERVER_NAME}.crt|key`, or elsewhere by providing